 Below are exapanding topics designed to help you discover if Lake Pointe might be a good fit for you and your interests, experience, and priorities.

 - Simply click on the topic name to reveal its contents.

 - Click the topic name again to hide the content.

 - We have the following part-time positions available, for which we are currently receiving resumes.

-- Please see the note below on future needs.
-Do signal your interest now, and Let the Lord control the timing!
+- If you do not see an exact match currently available, please share your interest anyway, and Let the Lord control the timing!

 MIDDLE SCHOOL (5th - 8th)

 - Grade 6

 - Science 6 (survey)

 - Physical Science (8th grade)